jspotten/cs324-labs/06-lab-shell-signals/README.md

 ## Resources Provided

- - `tsh.c` - contains a functional skeleton of a simple shell (i.e., "tiny
+ - `tsh.c` - a file containing a functional skeleton of a simple shell (i.e., "tiny shell").
-   shell").
 This is where you will do your work!
- - `Makefile` - a file used by the `make` command to building, cleaning, and performing automated testing of your code.
+ - `Makefile` - a file used by the `make` command for building, cleaning, and performing automated testing of your code.
- - `tshref` - A binary file containing a reference implementation of tiny shell to demonstrate correct behavior.
+ - `tshref` - a binary file containing a reference implementation of tiny shell to demonstrate correct behavior.
  - `sdriver.pl` - a Perl script that runs a trace file against your shell to test its functionality.